 1. Main facts and figures

-- in every year from 2003 to 2016, White households were less likely to be living in fuel poverty than households from all other ethnic groups combined
+- in every year from 2003 to 2017, households in the White ethnic group were less likely to be in fuel poverty than those from the Other ethnic group (made up of all other ethnic groups combined)

 The ethnic categories used in this data

-Data on fuel poverty is collected as part of the English Housing Survey using the 18-category ethnicity classification from the 2011 Census.
+Data on fuel poverty is collected as part of the English Housing Survey using 18 ethnic groups used in the 2011 Census.

-However, for this data, the number of people surveyed (the ‘sample size’) was too small to draw any firm conclusions about specific or broad ethnic categories.
+However, for this data, the number of people surveyed was too small to draw any firm conclusions about specific ethnic groups.

 Therefore, the data is broken down into the following 2 categories: